Turning life into a profession

 Uniting theory and practice

 The computer scientist and his team develop mathematical models and apply them to the optimization of high-performance computing software.
 Hoefler mentions that it is uncommon for a laboratory in this field to tackle both theory and implementation.
 “It’s a lot of work, but it’s rewarding to be able to put the theory into practice”.
-With the Platform for Advanced Scientific Computing (PASC) and the supercomputer infrastructure of the Swiss National Supercomputing Centre (CSCS) the practical side is really surging forwards, stresses Hoefler.
+With the Platform for Advanced Scientific Computing (call_made) and the supercomputer infrastructure of the Swiss National Supercomputing Centre ( PASCcall_made) the practical side is really surging forwards, stresses Hoefler.
+CSCS

 In the context of PASC, Hoefler and his team are focussing on the compiler.
 The compiler has the job of taking scientific programs written in a human-readable programming language and translating them into efficient computer language.
 Based on an existing and commonly-used compiler, Hoefler wants to develop a so-called heterogeneous compiler that translates and optimises applications for various computer architectures.
 If this works, it would offer data centre operators and their users more flexibility in their choice of supercomputer architecture.